ryanwentzel/ryanlwentzel.com/collections/_newsletter/2024-05-06-christ-of-the-abyss.md

 ![photo of a vineyard](https://d1yo597syf8yny.cloudfront.net/assets/img/content/dan-meyers-0AgtPoAARtE-unsplash.jpg)

+I read through the Psalms regularly.
+Sometimes I write prayers based on the day's reading.
+Here's one I wrote (in [collect](https://timothykeller.com/blog/2010/10/1/how-to-pray-better-in-public-and-in-private-too) form) in response to Psalm 126.

 > God of all comfort, we have sowed the fields with our sorrows and watered them with our tears.
 Cause the seeds we buried in the darkness of the earth to grow into something beautiful...

 [Read it all!]({% link _prayers/sowing-our-sorrows.md %})